-This page shows Global Crossing (JETBF) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
+Global Crossing (JETBF) reported $246.3M in revenue for fiscal year 2025, up 10.1% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
 View 5 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Operational recovery is finally reaching cash flow, but a heavy liability load still keeps reported earnings below zero.